gguynn/applicant-senior-front-end-engineer-master/README.md

 Next:
 - Add media queries for larger screens.
+- Test site on os, browser and devices with various screen sizes.
 - Should add notes to README explaining decision not to use fixed header (admin bar, pushing down content with acitive dropdowns).
 Not taking liberties with hover/focus states, animations, etc.
 - Should explain reasoning for jQuery and not overabstrating easy to read JS code.
 - Add installation notes about developer being able to pluck theme folder from source and setting up own WP.